 - How many blog readers would you like to attract in a given of time?

 - How many reviews and other types of posts would you like to publish every month?

 - How much money (if any) would you like to earn with your blog?

-Answers to these questions will help you to stay on track, and don’t give up when the going gets tough.
+Answers to these questions will help you stay on track and don’t give up when the going gets tough.